apify/crawlee/README.md

     or <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#RequestQueue" target="_blank">RequestQueue</a> for recursive crawl.
   </li>
   <li>
-    If you need to process high volume of <strong>asynchronous tasks in parallel</strong> then take a look at <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool" target="_blank">AutoscaledPool</a>.
+    If you need to process a high volume of <strong>asynchronous tasks in parallel</strong>, then take a look at <a href="https://www.apify.com/docs/sdk/apify-runtime-js/latest#AutoscaledPool" target="_blank">AutoscaledPool</a>.
 This class executes defined tasks in a pool which size is scaled based on available memory and CPU.
   </li>
   <li>
-    If you want to automate filling of forms or any other web interaction then you can use
+    If you want to automate the filling of forms or any other web interaction, then you can use
     <a href="https://github.com/GoogleChrome/puppeteer" target="_blank">Puppeteer</a> (headless/non-headless Chrome browser).
   </li>
 </ul>